Last updated: 29 January 2021

 Is Co-op Energy the right provider for me?

-Co-op Energy, also commonly referred to as Co-operative Energy, is a UK energy supplier operating under the Midcounties Co-operative.
-Co-op Energy is the only co-operative supplier in the market, giving it a key point of difference when compared with competitors and the big six.
+Co-op Energy, also commonly referred to as Co-operative Energy, is a UK energy supplier operating under the Midcounties Co-operative umbrella.
+Since 2019 it’s been powered by Octopus Energy (see below for how this works in practice).
+Co-op Energy prides itself on being the only co-operative supplier in the market.

 HQ: Midlands, United Kingdom